 Products are assigned a unique ID, which is stored simultaneously on the blockchain and attributed to the product with an NFC chip, RFID tag or QR code.
 At any point during the product’s life, the chip, tag or code can be interacted with, whether by a distribution or retail partner ascertaining batch membership, or a consumer wanting to learn more about a product.
 The Company envisages a broad range of applications, including brand protection, anti-counterfeit, and food safety.

-VeChain has existed since 2015 and migrated their previous private and consortium blockchain to their public VeChainThor blockchain in 2018.
-This move opens up the advanced features found on the blockchain to any developer or third party to develop and write applications on the the platform.
+VeChain has existed since 2015 and migrated its previous private and consortium blockchain to its public VeChainThor blockchain in 2018.
+This move opens up the advanced features found on the blockchain to any developer or third party to develop and write applications on the platform.
 There have been several companies that chose to build their business on top of VeChainThor, including Plair and 8Hours Foundation, as well as several independent community developers.